adityarendy/Tatsu-auto-research/README.md

-This is for research purpose and automation trial
+This is for research purpose and automation trial for tatsuworks